Skip to main content

 Tecton's Python SDK is used for:

-• Defining and testing feature pipelines and services
+• Defining and testing feature, embedding, and prompt pipelines

 • Generating datasets for training and batch inference